schinckel/django-boardinghouse/docs/source/installation.rst

 * Django_
 * Postgres_
-* psycopg2_ or psycopg2cffi_ if using PyPy
+* psycopg2_ or psycopg2cffi_ if using PyPy_

 This application requires, and depends upon Django_ being installed.
-Only Django 1.7 and above is supported.
+Only Django 1.7 and above is supported, but if you are still using 1.7 then you really should upgrade!

 Postgres is required to allow schema to be used. psycopg2_ or psycopg2cffi_ is required as per normal Django/Postgres integration.